-Tomato sauce is the first product on our list to which any sort of seasoning has been added, usually salt and sugar, but sometimes herbs and garlic might be added as well.
+Tomato sauce is the first product on our list to which any sort of seasoning has been added, usually salt and sugar, but sometimes herbs and garlic as well.
 As with purée, tomato sauce is cooked and strained, and is even thinner than purée.
-Like purée, it might also be made by reconstituting tomato paste.
+Ad like purée, it might also be made by reconstituting tomato paste.

 06 of 07

 Stewed tomatoes are whole tomatoes that have been cooked and seasoned with salt, sugar, and other ingredients such as celery, bell peppers, onions, herbs, and spices.
 Cooks who prefer a greater degree of control over how much and what kinds of seasonings go into their sauce may want to make this from scratch, but the canned product can be a real time-saver that you can purée or use as-is, depending on your preference.
 If you find a brand you like, canned stewed tomatoes are a good thing to keep in your pantry for a busy day.

 Tomato paste is, as mentioned above, simply tomato paste that's had up to 80 percent of its water removed.
 It's a handy thing to have around to add flavor and thickness to sauces and stews.
 But you can also, in a pinch, use tomato paste to make tomato sauce simply by adding water and seasonings.
 Will it be the best tomato sauce you ever had?
 Maybe not.
 But in a time crunch, it's certainly better than nothing.

 If a recipe calls for a tablespoon of tomato paste, what are you supposed to do with the rest of the can you just opened?
 Spoon it out in tablespoons onto a piece of parchment and freeze them, then store the frozen lumps in a plastic bag until another recipe calls for it.